lylewinton/VUANDS100/static_files/_READ_ME.txt

 UPDATING ORG FILES
 ==================

-1. Open "Externals.xlsx" in Excel. ("VU_Orgs.xlsx" no longer needed.)
+1. Open "Externals.xlsx" in Excel.
+(Note: historical names such as "school" exist due to previous "VU_Orgs.xlsx" file.

-2. Find the Organisation and update the details, ignoring name of school/department/group (historical).
+2. Find the organisation and update the details.

   To add a new entry, select row number 2, right click and "Insert".
 Don't add rows at the end.

   To remove entries, select the rows, right click and "Delete".
 Don't clear the contents.

   NOTE: First column for Externals is organisation name.
-Leave second column blank as only first column matches.
   NOTE: Watch out for bad Display Name.
-The calculation is just a guess, so you can modifying the field value.
+Doesn't have to be the name in the VU form.

 3. On the Developer tab (along the top ribbon), in the XML group, click "Export" then save to the corresponding XML file.